RyanRTJJ/ryan-rtjj.github.io/_posts/2024-11-04-opt-failure.md

 > You may notice that the activation amount for the long feature seems much less than the activation amount for the short feature - doesn't this mean that the reconstructed value for the <span style="color: blue">long feature</span> is less than the reconstructed value of the <span style="color: indianred">short feature</span>?
 E.g., if distance annotated by the red double-ended arrow correspond to a reconstructed value of $1$, wouldn't the distanced annotated by the blue arrow correspond to a value of much less than $1$?
 This is a great observation, but keep in mind that the reconstructed value of feathre $i$ is merely the extent to which feature vector $i$ is in the latent zone, in ***the $i$-th dimension***.
 In a perfectly symmetric latent set-up, the latent plane is tilted equally in all dimensions, but in this asymmetric set-up, the latent plane is tilted much more in the dimensions of the <span style="color: blue">long features</span> (i.e. much more parallel to the <span style="color: blue">long features</span>).
 You will get a more complete picture of "tilt" in the coming sections.

-# Optimization Failure Mode 1: Symmetric Failure
+# Optimization Failure Mode: Symmetric Failure
 There are only a few ways optimization can fail for this toy model.
-Let's take a look at what the first way looks like - I'll call it the "Symmetric Failure" mode.
+In Olah's and Henighan's screenshot, the model is obviously asymmetrical and turns out, lots of model latents become asymmetrical in Optimization Failure, but it seems to me that all failed models have at some point passed through the "Symmetric Failure" mode before turning asymmetrical.
+Let's take a look at what this "Symmetric Failure" mode looks like.

 <img src = "../../images/opt_failure/symmetric_failure_1.png" alt="Symmetric Failure 1" width="100%">
 *n = 7, m = 2, trained for 25,000 epochs using AdamW*